Ingredients

 3 baked quinces

-6-8 dated, pitted
+6-8 date, pitted

 For chocolate topping:

-100 g. dark chocolate or 100 g. cacao paste and 2 tbsp. maple syrup
+100 g. dairy-free chocolate or 100 g. cacao paste and 2 tbsp. maple syrup

 Steps